Snider/Poindexter/docs/perf.md

 go test -bench . -benchmem -run=^$ ./...
 ```

-GitHub Actions publishes benchmark artifacts for Go 1.22 and 1.23 on every push/PR.
+GitHub Actions publishes benchmark artifacts for Go 1.23 on every push/PR.
 Look for artifacts named `bench-<go-version>.txt` in the CI run.

 ## What to expect (rule of thumb)